LuisEJaar/notThisWeek/README.md

 - [ ] DM to be able to edit their games
 - [ ] DM to be able to edit their encounter
 - [ ] DM to be able to edit their individual encounter rounds
+- [X] DM to be able to toggle their turn status

 Cool concepts
 - [ ] The ability to hide / unhide encounters / games